 We have new renewable options we are pursuing in 2019, including wind projects with Public Service Company of Oklahoma and Southwestern Electric Power Company and solar projects in AEP Ohio and Appalachian Power.
 In addition, we are investing $2.2 billion in contracted renewables by 2023, which was accelerated in 2019 with the acquisition of Sempra Renewables.

-Significant environmental, social, and governance issue, including climate change impacts are identified and assessed, and mitigation plans are developed through AEP’s enterprise risk management process.
+Significant environmental, social, and governance issues, including climate change impacts are identified and assessed, and mitigation plans are developed through AEP’s enterprise risk management process.

 - Climate Opportunities